potmat/homebridge-google-nest-sdm/README.md

 6) The hub analyzes the video for motion.
 7) If the hub sees motion it will log an event in the camera timeline with the clip.

 This means that even though there was a motion event, YOU MAY NOT SEE ANYTHING IN THE CAMERA TIMELINE.
-This could be because your hub decided that it didn't really see any motion, or, more likely, by the time we reached step seven the motion has already ended.
+This could be because your hub decided that it didn't really see any motion, or, more likely, by the time we reached step six the motion has already ended.

 Continuous recording of all camera streams would likely mitigate this effect, but for a variety of reasons this is simply not practicable with the SDM API the way it's written.
 To say nothing of the bandwidth and CPU requirements this would entail.